ALotOfData/data-512-a2/README.md

 ## Reflection

-1. What biases did you expect to find in the data (before you started working with it), and why?
+**1. What biases did you expect to find in the data (before you started working with it), and why?**

 Before starting the work, I thought article quality would reflect writting quality, but also content quality.
 As a result, I expected countries that live under political regimes prone to censorship to have worse article quality and a limited quantity of articles.
 I also expected english speaking countries to have better article quality by a significant margin due to having a larger number of editor's whose native language is english.
 I intuitively thought that, at least for countries whose official language list include english, population and coverage would be fairly proportional.

-2. What (potential) sources of bias did you discover in the course of your data processing and analysis?
+**2. What (potential) sources of bias did you discover in the course of your data processing and analysis?**

 The evaluation for article quality doesn't really evaluate what the documentation calls 'tone':